 Without feedback loops in place, it’s difficult to know what customers want and to ensure that they are satisfied with both the product and service (e.g. customer support).

 Let’s take a look at why customer feedback is so important and actionable strategies that you can use to build a feedback loop.Customer feedback helps improve customer satisfaction and loyalty, as well as inform product and marketing decisions.
 Click To Tweet

-The benefits of customer loyalty are well-known:
+Survey responses highlight the benefits of customer loyalty that are well-known:

 - Acquiring a new customer is five times more costly than retaining an existing customer.